dmanning23/ResolutionBuddy/README.md

 RandomExtensions
 ================

-c# random extensions for range of doubles... also random name generator, just for fun :)
+c# random extensions for range of doubles... omg I use this EVERYWHERE it's so useful

+Also random name generator, just for fun :)

 Just add reference to your project, add the "using RandomExtensions;" at the top of your file, and start using the just like the rest of the functions that are built into the Random class: